denten-books/plain-text/3-format.md

 restoring its primal clarity [@shklovksy_poetika_1919, 13].

 The word *bezobrazno*, in the meaning of hideous or deformed, literally translates as "without an image."
-In language of lilacs has lost its shape, the author implies.
-Formalism of the outward kind thus aims to restore the word image, returning form, in the sense of shape, to content.
-Formal techniques like chanting or neologism revitalize the external sound image.
-In repetition the word loses its sense while gaining a distinct physical sound signature, which habitually goes unnoticed in everyday use.
+The word "lilacs" has lost its verbal, linguistic shape, the author implies.
+Formalism of the outward kind thus aims to restore the sensation of an image, returning form, in the sense of a shape, to habituated content.
+Formal techniques like chanting or neologism help revitalize the external sound image.
+Through repetition the word loses its sense while gaining a distinct physical sound signature, which goes unnoticed in everyday use.

 Three of the sixteen essays in the seminal volumes I have discussed above strike in another direction, away from shape and towards formula.
 Shklovsky's "Art as Technique," "Linkages between Plot and Style Device," and Eichenbaum's "How the *Overcoat* Is Made," constitute a cluster of essays that deal with narrative structure rather than phonetic image.[ln3-propp] All three authors cite a common source of influence for this direction of research: namely, the work of Alexander Veselovsky, the 19th century Russian historian of literature and founder of the comparative method in that tradition.
 Veselovsky, a scholar